 Large paper bags with string ties – we recycle the bags and collect the string to use for things like our Holiday Cookie Jars

-Cardboard boxes – we reuse or recycle these
+Cardboard boxes – we reuse or recycle these (you’ve probably used them yourself at checkout!)

 Large plastic jugs or barrels – we reuse / recycle these / offer them out to the community

-Plastic buckets – we reuse / recycle these / offer them out to the community”
+Plastic buckets – we reuse / recycle these / offer them out to the community

 This is where Nude Foods Market is doing some groundbreaking stuff!

 We have had the absolute pleasure to work with so many local brands, who are nice enough to deal with our extra particular standards when it comes to using their products.
-There are so many local food producers here in Boulder and we want to showcase them while getting their products without the packaging.
+There are so many local sustainable food producers here in Boulder and we want to showcase them while getting their products without the packaging.

 This is how it works; we form the connection with the company and we give them reusable containers they can fill with their product.
 When we’ve used all the products, we clean the containers and return it to the company.